maratbn/RobotsWhiz/readme.txt

 == Frequently Asked Questions ==

-= Where can I ask a question about RobotsWhiz? =
+= Where can I ask a question about Robots Meta Whiz? =

 Ask your questions at: https://wordpress.org/support/plugin/robotswhiz